mtlynch/mtlynch.io/content/posts/tinypilot/index.md

         Frames per second: 30.000 (30/1)
 ```

-The pixel format was `MJPG`: that meant the device was already encoding the video stream to Motion JPEG. uStreamer's hardware-assisted encoding was fast, but it was totally unnecessary since it was effectively re-encoding a stream that was already in the format we wanted.
+The pixel format was `MJPG`: that meant the device was already encoding the video stream to Motion JPEG. uStreamer's hardware-assisted encoding was fast, but it was totally unnecessary since it was re-encoding a Motion JPEG stream to Motion JPEG.

-We adjusted uStreamer to skip the re-encode and just pass through the video stream as-is.
+We adjusted uStreamer to skip the re-encode and just pass through the video stream.

 {{<img src="tinypilot-latency.jpg" maxWidth="700px" alt="Photo showing 200ms of latency after eliminating re-encode step" caption="Skipping the extra re-encode step on the Pi reduced latency from 600 ms down to 200 ms.">}}

 Wow!
 Latency went from 600 milliseconds all the way down to 200 ms. It's not instantaneous, but it's low enough that it's easy to forget the latency after a few minutes.

-### Building the TinyPilot web interface

-Wanted to try building it without any external libraries.
+## TinyPilot in action

+Remember way back at the beginning of this post when I said I wanted TinyPilot so that I could access my headless VM server before it boots?
+Well, it works!

+I built a new headless VM server this year and used TinyPilot to install Proxmox, an open source hypervisor and web interface for managing VMs.
+I plugged a bootable USB into my server and used TinyPilot to reboot the system, boot from the USB drive, and install a new OS all from my browser.
+It was definitely more convenient than my old process of dragging computers around and swapping around cables.

+TODO: TinyPilot Proxmox gif

-## Build your own TinyPilot
+## How to build your own TinyPilot

 I have all-in-one kits you can use or you can buy your own parts.
 The software is all free and open source.